 Gochujang noodle variations

 These spicy Korean noodles are super yummy as is.
-But the portions are small.
+But the portions are quite small.

 - Gochujang tofu noodles: Cut firm tofu into squares and pan-fry until brown on all sides before you start with the gochujang noodle recipe.
 Then return the tofu to braise in the gochujang sauce before you add the noodles.
-See this recipe for Korean braised tofu for more instructions.
+See this recipe for Gochujang tofu (spicy Korean braised tofu) for more instructions.

 - Gochujang noodle soup: Turn the spicy noodles into a comforting noodle soup.
 Mix the gochujang noodle sauce with two cups of vegetable or chicken broth.
 Follow the recipe and simmer the soup to allow the flavours to meld, then add the noodles.
 Or simply mix the gochujang noodle sauce into instant ramen.
 Serve the soup with a drizzle of toasted sesame oil and a sprinkle of gochugaru flakes.

 - Spicy mushroom noodles with egg (non-vegan version): Add a cup of sliced shiitake mushrooms with the spring onions.
 Stir-fry until golden, then add the garlic and continue with the spicy Korean noodle recipe.
-Finish the noodles with a fried egg or a raw egg yolk (if this is your thing, you’ll LOVE the combination of runny yolk and gochujang sauce).
+Finish the noodles with a fried egg or a raw egg yolk (if this is your thing, you’ll LOVE the combination of runny yolk and gochujang sauce), and a cheeky dollop of miso butter.

 I hope these variations and optional add-ins inspire you to get creative with your spicy gochujang noodles.
 Let us know in the comments below if you have any other ideas or tips to share!